MEAN HIGH WATERFlooding in Charleston

 This is the homepage for the Charleston Tidal Benchmark, which serves as the main tide gauge referenced for tide levels in the Charleston region.
 The tidal datums (e.g. MLLW, MHW, MHHW) for Charleston are presented here.
 Lunar tide levels predictions can be found here, and the database of historic tide levels can be accessed here.

-The Preservation Society of Charleston - The Halsey Map
+The Halsey Map

 City of Charleston Flooding & Sea Level Rise Strategy